CesiumGS/3d-tiles/extensions/3DTILES_bounding_volume_S2/0.0.0/README.md

 ## Coordinate System

-The S2 library does not mandate the usage of geocentric or geodetic coordinates, however, for this extension, we use WGS84 geodetic coordinates for mapping the points between the Earth and the S2 sphere.
+The S2 library does not mandate the usage of geocentric or geodetic coordinates.This extension uses WGS84 geodetic coordinates for mapping the points between the Earth and the S2 sphere.

 ## Cell Token